pydantic/pydantic/docs/concepts/models.md

     bar: int = 123
 ```

-Fields are defined by one of the following tuple forms:
 Field definitions are specified as keyword arguments, and should either be:

 - A single element, representing the type annotation of the field.